Document Information Extraction

 extraction_pipeline_loaded = CustomExtractionAI.load_model(pickle_model_path)

-The custom AI inherits from AbstractExtractionAI, which in turn inherits from BaseModel.
-The inheritance can be seen on a scheme below:
+The custom Extraction AI we just prepared inherits from AbstractExtractionAI, which in turn inherits from BaseModel.
+BaseModel

 Activating the uploaded AI on the web interface will enable the custom pipeline on your self-hosted installation.